divinity-m/Anti-Gravity/dev_logs.md

 // get a turn speed proportional to the distance from the player to the portal const turnSpeed = 0.1;

-// add either the dAngle or the turnSpeed to the players angle (the players angle is recalculated whenever the user moves it) player.facingAngle += Math.sign(dAngle) * Math.min(Math.abs(dAngle), turnSpeed);
+// add either the dAngle or the turnSpeed to the players angle player.facingAngle += Math.sign(dAngle) * Math.min(Math.abs(dAngle), turnSpeed);

+// player.facingAngle is recalculated outside of this section of the script

 // increment the coordinates
 player.x += Math.cos(player.facingAngle);